 A healthy mathematical sciences program should incorporate intentional evolution and continual improvement.
 Every mathematical sciences department should have and follow a strategic plan that acknowledges local conditions and resources, but is also informed by recommendations from the greater mathematical community.
 The process of planning and renewal should be guided by consultation both within the department and with outside stakeholders at the institution.
 Departments should assess their progress in meeting cognitive and content goals through systematic collection and evaluation of evidence.
-Two documents from the MAA Committee on Department Review, Guidelines for Undertaking a Self Study in the Mathematical Sciences, provide valuable guidance to a department engaged in review and renewal.
+Two documents from the MAA Committee on Department Review, Guidelines for Undertaking a Self Study in the Mathematical Sciences and Guidelines for Serving as a Consultant in the Mathematical Sciences, provide valuable guidance to a department engaged in review and renewal.